 VSHSL Governance Plan

 The Executive transmitted the required VSHSL Governance Plan on August 23, 2017.
 The governance plan proposes a structure for resident oversight of the VSHSL.
-At the time this implementation plan was drafted, the VSHSL Governance Plan was still under County Council consideration and had not yet been adopted.
+At the time this plan was drafted, the VSHSL Governance Plan was still under County Council consideration and had not yet been adopted.

 VSHSL Transition Plan

-King County adopted the VSHSL Transition Plan by enacting Ordinance 18638.
+King County adopted the VSHSL Transition Plan by Ordinance 18638.

 Implementation Plan

-This document is the Ordinance 18555-required VSHSL Implementation Plan.
-Upon adoption of this plan by ordinance, this plan shall govern the VSHSL until the VSHSL’s expiration at the end of 2023.
+This document is the Ordinance 18555-required VSHSL Implementation Plan (“this plan”).
+Once effective, this plan shall govern the VSHSL until the VSHSL’s expiration at the end of 2023.

 VSHSL Ballot Measure Ordinance Requirements